Isai Vellalar

 Isai Vellalar is a community found in India in Tamil Nadu.
 They are traditionally involved as performers of classical dance and music in Hindu temples and courts of the patrons.
 The term "Isai Velalar" is a recent community identity, people of minstrel occupation from various castes such as, Melakkarar, Nayanakkarar and Nattuvanar come under this term.

 Isai Vellalars are a micro community.
 Out of all the divisions, Melakkarars are the predominant Isai Vellalars.
 Edgar Thurston noted that the community had two linguistic sects within the state; being Tamil and Telugu.
-Tamil-speaking Melakkarars traditionally performed both ‘Chinna Melam’(nautch music) and/or ‘Periya Melam’(nadaswaram), while Telugu-speaking Melakkarars of Tamil Nadu performed only ‘Periya Melam.’ and has nothing to do with dancing, The chinna melam tamils are dancing at its core,Telugu Melakkarars had surname like ‘Reddi’ and ‘Naidu’, while the Tamil sect used ‘Pillai’ and 'mudali' title.
+Tamil-speaking Melakkarars traditionally performed both ‘Chinna Melam’ (nautch music) and/or ‘Periya Melam’(nadaswaram), while Telugu-speaking Melakkarars of Tamil Nadu performed only ‘Periya Melam.’ and have nothing to do with dancing, The Chinna Melam Tamils have dancing at its core, Telugu Melakkarars had surname like ‘Reddi’ and ‘Naidu’, while the Tamil sect used ‘Pillai’ and 'Mudali' title.
 The Tamil speaking melakkarars are shaivites.
-There are also other sects like Nattuvanar, naayanakkarar, devaradiyar etc. under Isai Vellalar label.
+There are also other sects like Nattuvanar, Naayanakkarar, Devaradiyar etc. under Isai Vellalar label.
 Some from this community were made devadasis until its abolition.